Yale-EEB723/finalproject/Project_notes_w_scripts.md

         - https://realphy.unibas.ch/realphy/
         - Results: https://realphy.unibas.ch/REALPHY/scratch/data_op230wmv/report/

-    - Later
+  - Later in day:
     - Want to re-download ONLY the chromosomal sequences in FASTA format
       - Can do this both as one large file and also individually, depending on what service I am using
       - Edited .fasta files to only get chromosomes
         - Uploading to MAFFT online tool, all default except using parameters:
-            - G-INS-1 (Slow; progressive method with an accurate guide tree) to see how it does
+          - `G-INS-1` (Slow; progressive method with an accurate guide tree) to see how it does
         - Also attempting locally:
-             $ mafft --localpair --maxiterate 1000 salmonella_chromosomes.fasta
+           - `$ mafft --localpair --maxiterate 1000 salmonella_chromosomes.fasta`
            - actually realized this method may take forever, going with "fast progressive method" as stated on website
-           $ mafft --retree 2 --maxiterate 0 salmonella_chromosomes.fasta
+         - `$ mafft --retree 2 --maxiterate 0 salmonella_chromosomes.fasta`
+          - Ended up not working, always stalling after 5 alignments
+            - Would need to use core like Farnam to do this type of alignment, or shorten how many sequences I use which I do not want to do

 ### April 15, 2019